jayli/vim-easycomplete/README.md

 - `EasyPmenuKind`: PmenuKind style.
 It links to "PmenuKind" by default.
 - `EasyPmenuExtra`: PmenuExtra style.
 It links to "PmenuExtra" by default.
 - `EasyFunction`: Function kind icon style. links to "Conditional" by default.
-- `EasySnippet`: Snippet kind icon style. links to "Number" by default.
+- `EasySnippet`: Snippet kind icon style. links to "Keyword" by default.
 - `EasyTabNine`: TabNine kind icon style. links to "Character" by default.
 - `EasySnippets`: TabNine snippets suggestion style. links to "LineNr" by default